 When it comes to gloves, snowboarders usually opt for mittens since they don’t have to use poles.
 Mittens are also warmer, which is a plus since snowboarders touch the ground more often.
 However, this isn’t to say that you can’t use skiing gloves for snowboarding and vice versa.

 What should you wear to stay warm when skiing and/or snowboarding?

 In this list, learn how to layer your clothes to protect yourself from the cold as well as the essentials that you need to have with you.

 If you’re a ski or snowboarding newbie, here are the clothes and accessories checklist that you need to have for your trip.

 - Mittens/ Gloves.
 Gloves are generally ideal for skiing while mittens are more so for snowboarding.
 But, as we’ve discussed in the previous section, you can use either interchangeably.

 - Glove Liners.
 These are thinner gloves that you wear under your mittens or outer gloves.
-For glove liners, it is ideal to have a sweat-wicking pair and touchscreen-friendly since sweat makes you more susceptible to the cold.
+Forglove liners, it is ideal to have a sweat-wicking pair and touchscreen-friendly since sweat makes you more susceptible to the cold.
 You’d want a touchscreen-friendy pair so that you won’t have to remove them when using your phone or touchscreen device.